 Ask for breakdowns: Dig into the material specs and labor hours.

-Clarify exclusions: Look at what’s not included—such as tree removal, permits, or structural repairs—which could become costly surprises.
+Clarify exclusions: Look at what’s not included, such as permits, or structural repairs which could become costly surprises.

 Before you hire, don’t hesitate to ask: